stephenberry/glaze/README.md

 ### Disable Forced Inlining

-For reduced binary size and faster compilation at the cost of peak performance, use `glaze_DISABLE_ALWAYS_INLINE`:
+For faster compilation at the cost of peak performance, use `glaze_DISABLE_ALWAYS_INLINE`:

 ```cmake
 set(glaze_DISABLE_ALWAYS_INLINE ON)
 ```

+> **Note:** This primarily reduces compilation time, not binary size.
+For binary size reduction, use the `linear_search` option.
 See [Optimizing Performance](https://stephenberry.github.io/glaze/optimizing-performance/) for more details.

 ## How To Use Glaze